railsnoob/ssd_tensorflow/README.md

 This is an implementation of [Single Shot MultiBox Detector (SSD)](https://arxiv.org/abs/1512.02325) paper for pedestrian detection.

 *This is still very much a work in progress!
-Presently the model is badly overfitting. :( *
+Presently the model is strongly overfitting. *

+# Implementation features
+After seeing many implementations which required you to specify very long command line arguments, I realized that running out of a configuration file was a better way to go.

+Here all meta-data and hyper-parameters are stored in a yaml configuration file.
+On every run a new output directory is created containig the new model and the configuration file that was used to create it.

+Thus you could automate hyper-parameter search and/or tweak it by hand at any time and you can always go and find what were the exact hyper-parameters values used for a particular model.
+I.e. you can focus on experimenting and forget about keeping track of long command lines.

 # Datasets

 The code supports the VOC2012 dataset and the Caltech Pedestrian dataset.
-The code has been written so you can add  support for your own datasets as well and mix & match as necessary.
+It has been written so you can add  support for your own datasets as well and mix & match as necessary.

+Just implement a class with 2 callbacks to return a traint/test split in a particular form and the string-label to numeric-label mapping.

 ## Requirements